 What is the origin of the word “Russian” – the “Rosh” of Ezekiel 38:2 (when properly translated)?
 The INTERNATIONAL STANDARD BIBLE ENCYCLOPAEDIA gives the answer.
 Here, under the article “Rosh”, we find that a vast area of the Mesopotamian Valley was called “the land of Rashu!”
 The word “Russ” or “Rosh” means blonde.
 In modern times the name “Russ” was first applied to Russia because of the blond people of White Russia who live next to the people of Meshech and Tubal.

-Rather, a reference to Kitti, a son of Javan as we have discussed.
+Rather, a reference to Kitti*, a son of Javan as previously discussed [refer Chapter VIII Indonesia: Kittim, Khitai & Cathay].

 Magog principally, is the modern nation of China.
-The Chinese are an amalgamation of different, related peoples and the answer has been within the Bible all along.
-Recent discoveries in genetics have confirmed this understanding.
+The Chinese are an amalgamation of different, related peoples, with the answer inside the Bible all along.
+Discoveries in genetics have demonstrated the proposition as fact.

 The word following rosh in Ezekiel chapter thirty-eight, verse two is the Hebrew word *nasiy’ [H5387] which is translated by the KJV as prince , captain , chief , ruler , vapours , governor .
 It refers to ‘one lifted up’ a ‘rising mist’ or ‘vapour.’
 It is linked with H5375, ‘an exalted one’ a king.